Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Leptoquarks at muon collider

-This final state arises for $S_3^{4/3}$ in BP1 scenario (see \autoref{eq:mu_S43_BP1}).
-The signal and background analyses for this final state at 8 TeV and 30 TeV center of mass energies with 1000 \fbi and 10000 \fbi of integrated luminosities are tabulated in \autoref{mu_2j2mu}.
+Here, similar to many of the finalstates in the LHC/FCC analysis, we have put the hardness cut $p_T^H \geq 1.2$ TeV to reduce the background contamination.
+The signal and background analyses for this finalstate at 8 TeV and 30 TeV centre-of-mass energies with 1000 \fbi and 10000 \fbi of integrated luminosities are tabulated in \autoref{mu_2j2mu}.
 Triple gauge boson is the dominant background here, although tiny.
 The signal gets some contribution from $S_3^{1/3}$ mode, where the $c-$jets are misidentified with light$-$jets.
-The results are very inspiring here since we can achieve $\sim 159 \sigma$ of signal significance for BP1 at both of the center of mass energies with the specified luminosities.
-Therefore, significance of $5\sigma$ can be achieved at very early stage for both the center of mass energies.
-It is also interesting to notice that with the specified luminosities at both the center of mass energies one can attain more than $20\sigma$ significance for BP3 as well, in which the $b$-jet remains untagged.
+The results are very inspiring here since we can achieve $\sim 158 \sigma$ of signal significance for BP1 at both of the centre-of-mass energies with the specified luminosities.
+Therefore, significance of $5\sigma$ can be achieved at very early stage for both the centre-of-mass energies.
+It is also interesting to notice that with the specified luminosities at both the centre-of-mass energies one can attain more than $20\sigma$ significance for BP3 as well, in which the $b$-jet remains untagged.
 It is worth mentioning here that the reduction in production cross-sections at higher energy is compensated by our choice of enhanced luminosity (10000\,\fbi) at 30\,TeV simulation.
 Thus the signal significance turns out to be very similar between 8\,TeV and 30\,TeV collisions for both the benchmark points.

+The finalstate $2c-\rm{jet}+2\mu$ emerges for BP1 scenario when the $S_3^{1/3}$ component of $S_3$ is produced in pair and each of them decays into $c\mu$ states (in \autoref{eq:mu_S13_BP1}).
+As mentioned earlier, this is not the only finalstate accessible at muon collider for $S_3^{1/3}$ with BP1, rather we choose this finalstate since it does not involve any missing energy.
+BP3 can contribute only when the $b$-jets are miss-tagged as $c$-jets, thus is subdominant.
+The complete finalstate is described as follows: